rvlopes/GlorIA/README.md

     start_epoch = resume_vars['epoch']
     max_steps = total_train_steps // gpu_count
 ```
-**Author's Notes:** I'm aware this won't quite work for 'epoch-based pre-training' unless you know the exact number of steps, and that it is completely non-optimal, but implementing this behavior was part a part of my TODO list that I wasn't able to put my hands on. **I will attempt to correct this even if I'm no longer mantaining the code**.
+**Author's Notes:** I'm aware this won't quite work for 'epoch-based pre-training' unless you know the exact number of steps, and that it is completely non-optimal, but implementing this behaviour was part a part of my TODO list that I wasn't able to put my hands on.

 Resuming is only implemented for previous checkpoints that were pre-trained using this code - not TESTED/supported for finetuning cases as I didn't require stopping and resuming for benchmark training and evaluation.
+Even though it should work, some nuances related to directories may affect this.

 #### Update December:
 Uploaded (untested) fix for the previous resume issue.
 Now you should be able to resume a 1M pre-trained model by specifying, for example, 2M max steps when launching pre-training.